WISE WOMAN WAY OF BIRTH DOULA TRAININGS (2024)

 The course will be on Zoom and assignments and tests will be on Google Classroom.

-12 Classes 2 and a half hours long.
-In 2024, this will be the next available course.
+12 Classes 2 and a half hours long. .

 Successful students will receive Wise Woman Way of Birth Doula Training certification.